Goeppertia roseopicta: Cultivation

-Certain varietals and cultivars available in the plant trade often feature very dark-green to blackish or purple-mauve leaves with a range of pinks, reds and whites, often with little to no green tones.
-Common varietals include Goeppertia roseopicta 'Dottie', 'Rosy' and 'Royale', among others.
+Certain cultivars available in the plant trade often feature very dark-green to blackish or purple-mauve leaves with a range of pinks, reds and whites, often with little to no green tones.
+Common varietals include Goeppertia roseopicta 'Dottie', 'Rosy', among others.

+Care

 G. roseopicta is tender, with a minimum temperature of 16 C required, and in temperate areas is cultivated indoors as a houseplant.
 It requires a constant temperature of 18-24 C, high humidity levels at all times, and bright indirect light.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit as a houseplant.

+Uses

 Bora people use the plant medicinally.